jbcodeforce/spark-studies/docs/dev-on-spark.md

     val hashtags = tweetwords.filter(word => word.startsWith("#"))
 ```

-A classical transformation  it to create key value pair to count occurence of something like words using a reduce approach. reduce(f,l) applies the function f to elements of the list by pair: (i,j) where i is the result of f(i-1,j-1).
+A classical transformation  it to create key-value pair to count occurence of something like words using a reduce approach. `reduce(f,l)` applies the function f to elements of the list by pair: (i,j) where i is the result of f(i-1,j-1).

 ```scala
 valrdd.reduce((x,y) => x + y)